 Angela Adams stopped into New York tonight with a terrific trunk show at Design Within Reach on the Upper East Side.
 My favorite designer, and not only because she is the only one of my babysitters to become well known, down-to-earth Angela gave an excellent presentation on her design inspirations (i.e. North Haven, Maine).
 A flock of North Haveners were in attendance, including 3/5 of my elementary school class (those in the know will understand..ha!).

-My fav designer and former babysitter Angela Adams launched a new web site this week and it’s to-die-for.
+My fav designer and one-time childhood babysitter Angela Adams launched a new web site this week and it’s to-die-for.
 Fellow North Haveners will recognize some of our favorite spots and people throughout her revamped site.

 Even though her goods can be spotted in shops from Vancouver to Mexico City and from New York to the Virgin Islands, her roots and the influences of her hometown shine through in all her work.

 As always, the best part of her site are the personal touches, like quotes from her mom: “‘How are things in America,’ my mother asks when she calls me in Portland.
 Not because she is not in America, but because the mainland feels so foreign when you live on an island.
 Miles — and time — separate the island from the distractions and chaos of most daily lives.”

 It’s not every day I get to see models showing off their stuff, but that’s precisely what I’ve been doing at the swimwear shows at Miami Fashion Week.
 Before anyone begins to get the mistaken impression that I’m a fashionista, let me set the record straight: I’m certainly not.
 A friend who helps organize the event dragged a gang of us.
 Why else would anyone want to go to Florida in the middle of July?